- Th.M., The Divinity School, Duke University

 - B.A., University of North Carolina-Chapel Hill (Phi Beta Kappa, North Carolina Fellow)

 President West has made new facility construction and renovation of existing facilities a priority of his administration.
-The College has constructed a new football and lacrosse stadium, a new tennis center, and a new theater, and has completely renovated the science building, the religion and campus ministries building, the art gallery, the first-year women’s residence hall, the gymnasium, and the dining hall.
-A lead gift for renovation of the music building has been secured, and work has begun on a complete renovation of that facility.
+The College has constructed a new football and lacrosse stadium, a new tennis center, and a new theater, and has completely renovated the science building, the religion and campus ministries building, the art gallery, the first-year women’s residence hall, the gymnasium, the dining hall, and Trimble Apartments.
+The music building continues to undergo a multi-year renovation, and the first phase of renovation of the long-closed swimming pool into a band rehearsal hall has been completed.
+Eight homes have been purchased and renovated on College Court for use as junior and senior leadership housing and sorority chapter housing.
+The fully-renovated, 10-acre Cloverdale Campus was dedicated in November, 2015.

 At the May 19, 2007, Commencement Exercises, the Huntingdon College Board of Trustees awarded the honorary Doctor of Humane Letters to President West.
 In his citation, Board of Trustees chair W. Kendrick Upchurch III stated that President West’s “unwavering leadership has transformed Huntingdon College.”

 President West and his family—wife, Elizabeth; daughter, Grace; and son, William—live in The Delchamps Residence on the Huntingdon campus.
 Mrs. West, a Certified Public Accountant and Certified Financial Planner, holds the Bachelor of Science in Business Administration from Southern Methodist University.
 She worked outside the home most recently as comptroller of Kanuga Conferences, Inc., the international retreat and conference center of the Episcopal Church, located in the North Carolina mountains.
-She has been active in the teaching ministry of First United Methodist Church, Montgomery, and for seven years was a member of the Council of Finance and Administration of the Western North Carolina Conference of the United Methodist Church.
+For seven years she was a member of the Council of Finance and Administration of the Western North Carolina Conference of the United Methodist Church.
 Grace is a 2014 graduate of The University of the South, Sewanee, Tennessee, where she was a Baldwin Scholar.
-She is employed as a museum assistant for The Phillips Collection, Washington, D.C.
-William is a freshman at Wofford College, Spartanburg, South Carolina, where he is a Charles E. Daniel Scholar.
+She is employed as the managing director of The Guarisco Gallery, Washington, D.C.
+William is a junior at Wofford College, Spartanburg, South Carolina, where he is a Charles E. Daniel Scholar.